East 17: Walthamstow (1992–1993)

 East 17 had twelve top-10 hits on the UK Singles Chart between 1992 and 1998.
 Their debut album, Walthamstow, reached No. 1 on the UK Albums Chart.
 It featured a string of Top 20 singles, including "House of Love" and "Deep".
 "It's Alright" became a major success in Australia, reaching No. 1 in early 1994 for seven consecutive weeks.

+Between 1992 and 1997, the band were managed by Tom Watkins, who had also managed acts like the Pet Shop Boys, Bros, and Kim Wilde.

 Steam (1994)

 In 1994, upon the release of their second album, Steam, East 17 scored their only UK number-one single with "Stay Another Day".

 Up All Night (1995–1996)

 The group's next album, 1995's Up All Night, was less successful.

 In 1996, the group reached No. 2 with the track "If You Ever", a duet with Gabrielle.
 The single was featured on their compilation album Around the World Hit Singles: The Journey So Far.

 Mortimer's first departure and first split (1997)

 In January 1997, Brian Harvey was engulfed in a drug-related controversy when he claimed that he had taken ecstasy pills on a night out, stating in the press that "It's cool to take drugs" and claiming that ecstasy "can make you a better person".

 This went against the group's image, and there was intense media scrutiny, leading to questions being raised in the House of Commons.
 With the group's career and reputation tarnished by the affair, Harvey was immediately sacked and Mortimer decided to leave several months later due to creative differences between himself and the rest of the group.